Most plastic items we use in our everyday lives are only used once, yet they are designed to last forever.

 Here are four easy plastics to quit today that will help our environment and save you money!

-1. Takeaway coffee cups
+1. Stop using disposable takeaway coffee cups

 The cups are lined with plastic which is not biodegradable.
 This plastic sticks around long enough to out-live us.
 Disposable does not mean recyclable.